Thu, 27 April 2017

 Direct download: 250_-_Breathing_a_Forgotten_Art_Rediscovered.mp3

-Category:Health -- posted at: 3:33pm CET
+Category:Health -- posted at: 3:33pm CEST |

 You wake up in the morning with the best of intentions, but soon, you're lost in Facebook and email.
 You wanted to do 30-minutes of exercise before work, but you end up a reading CNN.com instead.
 At work, your task list seems endless; and at home, it's even worse.
 Time management is something we all have to struggle with, and on this week's Yoga Talk Show, my guest, Kevin Kruse, and I uncover some simple strategies and tactics to help you get more done with less.

+ABOUT OUR GUEST Kevin Kruse is a NY Times BESTSELLING AUTHOR and entrepreneur who built and sold several, multimillion dollar technology companies, winning both Inc 500 and Best Place to Work awards along the way.
 Kevin is the author of several books including Employee Engagement 2.0, 15 Secrets Successful People Know About Time Management, Employee Engagement for Everyone, and We: How to Increase Performance and Profits Through Full Engagement, which was named one of the top leadership books in 2011.
+Kevin writes regularly as a contributor for Forbes.com and Huffington Post, and has published over 100 articles for various publications on topics related to leadership, engagement and entrepreneurship.
+He delivers keynotes to audiences around the world.
+Nutritional Tip of the Week:

 Like the Show?